noaa-oar-arl/canopy-app/README.md

 Build canopy model:

 Canopy-App requires NetCDF-Fortran Libraries (i.e., `-lnetcdf -lnetcdff`) when using the 2D NetCDF I/O Option (i.e., `infmt_opt=0`).
-See included Makefile for example (currently developed using `netcdf-c/4.7.4-vh` and `netcdf-fortran/4.5.3-ff` modules).
+See included Makefile for example (currently developed using `netcdf-c/4.7.4-vh` and `netcdf-fortran/4.5.3-ff` modules on GMU Hopper).

 Compilation Options with or without Debug or NetCDF options:
  - `DEBUG  = 0(off; default) or DEBUG  =1(on)`